platocrat/mailmerge-studio/README.md

 ## 3. Features

 - **Email-Driven Data Pipeline**: Forward structured or free-form emails to generate instant dashboards
+- **Automated, Serverless Processing**: All emails and attachments are parsed and analyzed automatically by our [lambda-email-processor](#14-lambda-email-processor) worker (AWS Lambda, SQS, OpenAI, R2, DynamoDB)
 - **Interactive Visualizations**: Beautiful, accessible charts and metrics from your data
 - **Attachment Processing**: Support for CSV, JSON, and image attachments
 - **Command-Based Analysis**: Use email subject line commands like `#sum` or `#filter`